devil666face/i3/.ai/CRUSH.md

 2. Don't ask me unnecessary questions and don't ask for files - just answer my questions.
 3. Work like a normal browser version of ChatGPT.
 4. Always answer me in Russian.
+5. You have this mcp tools:
+   `perplexity_reasoning`: Advanced reasoning and problem-solving using the sonar-reasoning-pro model.
+Perfect for complex analytical tasks.

-5. Always use perplexity tool for every answer.
+   Use `perplexity_reasoning` for every question.